-Based on the findings related to historic use of the Site and previous investigations, contaminates of concern (COCs) in the soils are semi-volatile organic compounds (primarily PAHs) and metals.
-The potential for chlorinated solvents and petroleum/PCBs will also be assessed in site soils and groundwater.
+Based on the findings related to historic use of the Site and previous investigations, contaminants of concern (COCs) in the soils are semi-volatile organic compounds (SVOCs), and metals.
+SVOCs identified are mostly polycyclic aromatic hydrocarbons (PAHs) in multiple locations across the Site above restricted residential and commercial soil cleanup objectives (SCOs).
+Metal exceedances identified include lead, arsenic, cadmium and copper.
+The potential for chlorinated solvents and petroleum/PCBs exists due to historic petroleum use in connection with the Site and will also be assessed in site soils and groundwater.
+Additional chemicals used include surfactants and degreasers related to historic commercial businesses along Main Street and use as an auto garage.
 The full suite of soil contaminants as identified in 6 NYCRR Part 375 will be analyzed during the RI.
 Groundwater samples will also be analyzed for the full suite of contaminants per NYSDEC Division of Water TOGS.
-See Figure 4 for an illustration on exceedances based upon the previous investigation results.
+Soil vapor will be analyzed for TO-15 parameters.
+See Figure 4 for previous Phase 2 ESA boring/sampling locations and sample analytical exceedance results.